Ponometia elegantula (Harvey, 1876)

 Photograph copyright: Merrill A. Peterson

-Ponometia elegantula is a very small white and gray moth (FW length 8 - 10 mm) with a gray-filled reniform spot and forewing fringe that is gray near the apex and white elsewhere that flies in arid environments during the summer.
+Ponometia elegantula is a very small (FW length 8 - 10 mm) white and gray moth that flies in arid environments during the summer.
+Its predominantly white forewings are gray near the apex and have a gray-filled reniform spot and outer fringe.
 The forewing ground color is pure white.
 It lacks all markings medial to the gray median line which extends straight across the wing except for a small notch next to the reniform spot.
 The distal wing is light brown-gray in the subterminal area and light gray in the terminal area separated by pale lines.
 The terminal line is a series of small black dots.
 The fringe is predominantly gray anteriorly and white posterior to the level of the cell.
 The reniform spot is round, pale and filled with gray similar to the median line.
 The other spots are absent.
 The head and thorax are white.
 The male antenna is filiform.

 This small species resembles several other members of the subfamily Acontiinae but can be identified by its small size and the straight medial border of the median line.